provisions-group/ms-application-insights-laravel/README.md

 ```

-The request will send the following additional parameters to Application Insights:
+The request will send the following additional properties to Application Insights:

 - **ajax** *(boolean)*: *true* if the request is an AJAX request
 - **ip** *(string)*: The client's IP address